Update June 2021

-Interstate Compact on Educational Opportunity for Military Children provides states with common guidelines to follow in handling various issues like class placement, records transfer, immunization requirements, course placement, graduation requirements, exit testing, and extra-curricular opportunities.
+Interstate Compact on Educational Opportunity for Military Children (PDF) provides states with common guidelines to follow in handling various issues like class placement, records transfer, immunization requirements, course placement, graduation requirements, exit testing, and extra-curricular opportunities.

 National Center for Educational Statistics can be used to search for your new school district to obtain facts such as student/teacher ratio, number of students and enrollment by gender and race.

 How do you help your child prepare for a new school year?
 Please share your advice in the comments.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.